-This course is designed to address basic dental office procedures including appointment and recall systems, financial records, accounting procedures, insurance claims, filing systems, purchasing and inventory of supplies and equipment, and the utilization of computers to perform business office procedures.
+This course is designed to address basic dental office procedures including appointment and recall systems. financial records, accounting procedures, insurance claims, filing systems, purchasing and inventory of supplies and equipment, and the utilization of computers to perform business office procedures.
 Emphasis is placed on the duties of a dental receptionist.
 Upon completion, students should be able to demonstrate efficiently in practice management.

-CLINICAL PRACTICE II DNT 122
+DNT 122 CLINICAL PRACTICE II

-4 credits (12C)
+(12C)4 credits